tommyettinger/anim8-gdx/README.md

     - The dithering algorithm is really just adding or subtracting a relatively small amount of error from each pixel, before finding the closest color to that pixel's value with error.
     - This is much like GRADIENT_NOISE, but milder, or BLUE_NOISE, but stronger.
+  - WOVEN
+    - This is an error-diffusion dither, like NEUE or SCATTER, but instead of using blue noise patterns to add error to the image, this uses the finer-grained "fuzzy" pattern from ROBERTS.
+    - Unlike NEUE, SCATTER, or DIFFUSION, this uses a slightly different (offset) pattern for each RGB channel.
+      - This can allow colors that wouldn't normally be produced easily by one of those three to appear here.
+    - The artifacts in this may or may not be noticeable, depending on dither strength.
+      - Increasing dither strength improves color accuracy, but also increases how obvious artifacts are.
   - Most algorithms have artifacts that stay the same across frames, which can be distracting for some palettes and some input images.
     - PATTERN has an obvious square grid.
     - BLUE_NOISE, SCATTER, ane NEUE have varying forms of a spongy blue noise texture.
     - GRADIENT_NOISE has a network of diagonal lines.
-    - ROBERTS has a tilted grid pattern, approximately, of lighter or darker pixels.
+    - ROBERTS and WOVEN have a tilted grid pattern, approximately, of lighter or darker pixels.
     - DIFFUSION tends to have its error corrections jump around between frames, which looks jarring.
     - CHAOTIC_NOISE has the opposite problem; it never keeps the same artifacts between frames, even if those frames are identical.
 This was also the behavior of NEUE in 0.3.0, but has since been changed.